timgdavies/stroudinvestigates.github.io/_posts/2017-11-21-financial-discrepancies-at-the-subrooms.md

 {% include image.html url="/assets/img/p_and_l_chart.png" %}

-What's even more confusing is that there are two sets of figures published at the same time, which don't agree with each other: the bar chart, and a [table of figures](https://www.stroud.gov.uk/media/241238/5-year-financial-breakdown-2011-12-to-2015-16.docx).
-The red numbers in the two charts above illustrate the difference in loss between the two.
-Overall, in 2015/16, the total expenditure shown in the council's bar chart paints a picture that is **£52,000 worse** than the evidence in the table of figures.
+To make things worse, there were two sets of figures published at the same time, which don't agree with each other: the bar chart, and a [table of figures](https://www.stroud.gov.uk/media/241238/5-year-financial-breakdown-2011-12-to-2015-16.docx).
+The following chart shows the difference between the two.
+Remember, these figures are from two data sources published _at the same time_, _by the same organisation_.
+They should match!

-{% include image.html url="/assets/img/p_and_l_table.png"  %}
+{% include image.html url="/assets/img/loss_discrepancies.png"  %}

-Please check our figures [here](https://docs.google.com/spreadsheets/d/1tu2ic08T0PyW-yWsFzayL-yrNxMTimoGHX-tRyxOs4Y/edit?usp=sharing) and let us know if we've made any mistakes!
+Given the different formats the information was published in, it's hard to be sure we've got this right.
+Please check our figures [here](https://docs.google.com/spreadsheets/d/1tu2ic08T0PyW-yWsFzayL-yrNxMTimoGHX-tRyxOs4Y/edit?usp=sharing) and let us know if we've made any mistakes.

 # Do the expenditure figures include things they shouldn't?